ghdl/ghdl/doc/contribute.rst

 While using GHDL, you might find flaws, such as bugs, missing features, typos in the documentation or topics which are still not covered.
 In order to improve GHDL, we welcome bug reports, suggestions and contributions for any aspect of GHDL.
 Either if it's a bug or an enhancement, have a look at the |SHIELD:issues-open| and |SHIELD:issues-closed| to see if someone already told us about it.
 You might find a solution there.
-To get a broader view, you can also check the :ref:`Roadmap <CHANGE>`.

 If you found no information on your topic, please, report so that we are aware!
 You can reach us through various ways:
 |SHIELD:gitter| or open a |SHIELD:issues-new|.